TG922/Selenium-Testing-Automated/README.md

-## Environment Variables
+## Environment Variable

-To run this project, you need download Chrome web Driver and set the path.
+To run this project,we need download Chrome web Driver and set the path.

 https://chromedriver.chromium.org/downloads